MVS-99/MVS-99/README.md

 Hello!
-My name is Manuel V. S., I am an Industrial Electronics and Automation engineer and currently developing and studying about the Industry 4.0, from VR design to robotics aplications.
+My name is Manuel V. S., I am an Industrial Electronics and Automation engineer and currently developing and studying about the Industry 4.0, from VR design to robotics aplications and IoT communications.
 I also maintain myself updated on cybersecurity, data processing and analysis as well as cloud developing.

 I am also increasing my knowledge on web developing (front- and back- end solutions and ads analyst) by working as a freelance: